Healthy Eating and Weight Loss: Nutrient vs Calorie Density

-- Orange Zone – Use as low calorie substitutes for red zone foods.
+- Orange Zone – Low nutrient density and low calorie density.
+Use as low calorie substitutes for red zone foods.

-- Yellows Zone – Encouraged, but control portion sizes.
+- Yellows Zone – Highly nutrient dense, but also highly calorie dense.
+Encouraged, but control portion sizes.

 Some Healthy Foods are High in Calories

-This is a trap we see a lot of clients fall into!
+This is a trap we see a lot of our clients fall into!
 Some seemingly healthy foods can pack a punch when it comes to calorie density.
-These are usually foods high in fats such as nuts, seeds and oily fish.
-Although the fat in these foods are super healthy (high in omega 3), they need to be approached with caution in terms of portion size.
+These are usually foods high in fats such as nuts, seeds, avocados and (oily) fish.
+Although the oils in these foods are super healthy (high in omega 3), they need to be approached with caution in terms of portion size.
 For more information on this read our article on the ‘Golden Rules of Fat Loss’ here.

-Here’s a nice illustration of how drastically food density can differ.
+Here’s a nice illustration of how drastically food density can differ amongst health foods.
 This is not to say the foods on the right hand column should be avoided, but they just need to be approached with a bit more care and attention, especially if your goal is to maintain or lose weight.

 It’s true that if energy balance remains the same, so will your weight.
-But, if a majority of your dietary intake is from processed foods low in nutrients, you may get sick more often, your energy levels might fluctuate, you could become moody and will feel hungry all of the time!
+But if a majority of your diet comes from low calorie processed foods which are also low in nutrients, your weight may not change but you may get sick more often, your energy levels might fluctuate, you could become moody and will feel hungry all of the time!

 We hope this article has cleared up some confusion, which helps you make better food choices.
-Remember, these are general rules of thumb, everyone’s needs are different, depending on individual preferences, goals, genetics etc.
+Remember these are general rules of thumb and everyone’s needs are different, depending on individual preferences, goals, intolerances, genetics etc.

 Being able to discern whether foods meet your standards is a critical skill when trying to improve your nutritional intake.
 Combine these diet rules with regular exercise and you’ll be well on your way to staying lean without feeling constantly restricted and hungry!